 Kamineko is a spiteful neighborhood cat often found patrolling or sleeping around.
 He is a nemesis to Sakaki, who has a fascination with cute things and has always wanted to own a cat.
 He tempts her into trying to pet him, only to get angry and chomp away at her hand whenever she tries.
 The pain is temporary, but Kamineko also nibbles away at her confidence.
 He also grows more malicious as the series continues, eventually becoming the Boss Cat of the neighborhood and ordering his fuzzy allies to also direct attacks at Sakaki and her friends.

 He is a jerk in a cute disguise.
 Cats always kind of are, I suppose, but for most of their kind the evil is benign and their misdeeds small.
 Kamineko takes it too far and ultimately pays the price when a stronger and more lovable cat dethrones him.

 My most compelling argument for including Ton from Aggretsuko would be that he is likely to be the real-life villain to many of us.
 Ton is the head of the accounting department for the firm at which Retsuko works.
 He is also a literal and figurative pig.

 He has a chauvinistic mindset and looks down on the women who work for him, frequently picking on Retsuko in particular and deliberately making her time at work harder.
 He runs the department like a slave pit, all while he and his favored lackeys relax all day and practice golf swings.

-Ton does have his moments of relative decency and comes through for the company from time to time, but these moments are overshadowed by his constant bullying and favoritism.
+Ton does have his moments of relative decency and comes through for the company from time to time.
+Moments that are vastly overshadowed by his constant bullying and favoritism.
 If his ways of running the department are threatened, he will retaliate cruelly and make sure people know not to speak up about him ever again.
-It might sound like modest villainy, but it’s a familiar reality for all too many people and the prospect of having to work with a Director Ton scares me far more than any conquering overlord.
+It might sound like modest villainy, but it’s a familiar reality for all too many people.
+The prospect of having to work with a Director Ton scares me far more than any conquering overlord.